 Essentially we’re locking for a device with a loop to attach directly to the anchor and match the device to the diameter of rope you’re using.
 Be sure you’re familiar with the manufacturers recommendations and know how to load and use the device properly.

 A minimum of three locking carabiners are required to properly manage a multipitch belay station.
 One to attach the belay device to the anchor in guide mode, one for clipping through the ropes and belay device and one to attach yourself to the station with a clove hitch.

-Your belay device and it's HMS/pear shaped carabiner should remain together at all times.
+Your belay device and it’s HMS/pear shaped carabiner should remain together at all times.
 Because this is the point of highest wear in your system, consider using a robust round stock carabiner here.
-The Petzl Attache Hera works great.
+The Petzl Attache Hera fits the bill nicely.
 Be sure to check out the manufacturers specifications for carabiner comparability as certain belay devices are optimized for a specific carabiner (ie. Edelrid Mega Jul + Edelrid Strike and Pure).

 Another HMS/pear shaped carabiner is needed to secure yourself to the anchor using a clove hitch.
 While any carabiner will work, the HMS shape allows for the clove hitch to dress nicely and permit easy adjustment while a D shaped carabiner forces the rope into a corner and makes for messier knots.
 The Petzl Attache or Edelrid Strike both work well.

 Lastly, one spare is required for any number of reasons.
 It can be used to create a rigid master point, belaying or rappelling on an Italian Hitch, attaching your personal tether to an anchor or in rope rescue scenarios.
 I prefer my spare carabiner to be versatile so I favour the HMS/pear shape once again.

 Another carabiner which I’ve grown quite fond of is the Petzl SmD screwgate, which is a really versatile option.
 You can read a full review on it here.